BjornFrancke/stock-app/README.md

 # Stock-app

-A simple stock-app made with TypeScript, express.js and MongoDB
+A simple stock-app made with the MERN stack

 ## Run Locally